Station-to-Station protocol: Full STS

-They must also be verified by Bob to prevent an active attacker from inserting weak parameters (and thus a weak key K). recommend against special checks to prevent this and instead suggest including the group parameters in Alice's certificate.
+They must also be verified by Bob to prevent an active attacker from inserting weak parameters (and thus a weak key K).
+Rather than special checks to prevent this, it may be preferable to include the group parameters in Alice's certificate.

 Variations

 The variations mentioned here are from the original STS paper.
-See the following references for other, more significant variations.
+A number of other, more significant variations have been proposed since.

-RFC 2412, "The OAKLEY Key Determination Protocol".

-ISO/IEC 117703, "Mechanisms Using Asymmetric Techniques", (1999).

 Authentication-only STS

 A simplified form of STS is available that provides mutual authentication but does not produce a shared secret.
 It uses random number challenges instead of the above Diffie–Hellman technique.